AdamLing-svg/Personal-Portfolio/README.md

 Built a MATLAB performance-sizing model to derive takeoff speed, an 8 m/s stall speed target, power requirements, and wing loading.
-Evaluated 3 candidate airfoils in XFLR5, improving lift coefficient (1.4→1.5), static margin (6%→16%), and meeting elevator trim requirements for a design that proceeded to manufacturing (in progress).
-Below is the final CDR and MATLAB sizing model.
+Evaluated 3 candidate airfoils in XFLR5, improving lift coefficient (1.4→1.5), static margin (6%→16%), and exceeding elevator trim requirements for a design that proceeded to manufacturing (in progress).
+Below is the final CDR, MATLAB sizing model, and project brief.

 - [Relevant CDR content and the MATLAB sizing model](./rc3-2026/)